 Summary

 Tre’dish is the best value grocery delivery in the GTA, and it isn’t particularly close.
 By sourcing directly from producers and skipping the retail markup entirely, they’ve built a service where the savings are structural, not promotional.
 The Canadian sourcing goes far with specific city and province of origin on many items and quality meat from Canadian sources.
 The catalogue is more interesting than the price point suggests.
-The trade-off is real: this is a batch delivery service on a fixed schedule, with a 48 hour minimum lead time.
-If your household can plan two days ahead, that trade-off costs you nothing.
+The trade-off is real: this is a batch delivery service on a fixed schedule.
+If your household can plan a day or two ahead and you’re fine with the limited delivery windows, that trade-off costs you nothing.
 If it can’t, Voilà is the better fit.